Research areas and staff specialisms

 Dr David Kaposi

-PhD convener and Lecturer: (1) Psychoanalysis and psychodynamic psychotherapy: history, discourse and process; (2) Political psychology: violence, trauma and identity; (3) Israel/Palestine: discourse and subjectivities; (4) Qualitative research practice: critical discursive, psychoanalytic and psychosocial approaches.
+Senior Lecturer: (1) Psychoanalysis and psychodynamic psychotherapy: history, discourse and process; (2) Social psychology: violence, trauma and identity; (3) Israel/Palestine: discourse and subjectivities; (4) Qualitative research practice: critical discursive, psychoanalytic and psychosocial approaches.

 Prof Darren Langdridge